 The 19" rack mount Roland U-220 RS-PCM Sound Module is derived from the Roland U-20 Keyboard , first released in 1989.
 The U-220 is also described by Roland as a "Multi-Timbral Synthesizer Module".
 The RS in the model name stands for Re-Synthesized, as the synthesizer engine can play back a modified version of stored PCM (Pulse Code Modulated) samples.

 The U-220 is not however able to sample new and/or external sounds, hence it is sometimes referred to as a ROMpler as opposed to a Sampler.

 (Important: This article is still a work in progress.
 It gets updated as I learn more about the U-220)

-Please visit Kieth's web site for in-depth info on the Roland U-20 Keyboard, patches and more.
+Please visit Keith's web site for further in-depth info on the Roland U-20 Keyboard / U-220, patches and more.

 Sample playback can however be quite effectively customized via ADSR (Attack, Decay, Sustain, Release) envelope editing and also by applying DSP (Digital Signal Processing) effects.
 PCM Sound Sample Cards for the U-20/U-220 with additional voices can still be readily purchased online.

 The Roland U-220 is a very basic sound/synth module with virtually no frills.
 But that may in fact be an advantage because it does what it does VERY well.

 In its day the U-220 retailed for well over $1,200.
 The Roland web site lists the last retail price at $1,095.
 The current value (depending on condition) is likely to be between AUD $100 to $150.
 At any more than AUD $200 and you're just not getting value for money (though some eBay sellers might strongly disagree ;-)